ASL

 Mascoma Bank

 Mascoma Bank is located at 431 Pine Street in Burlington and features artwork curated by BCA's External Exhibitions Program on a rotating basis.
-These exhibitions run through February 2024.
+These exhibitions run through June 2024.

 Carol Boucher acrylic paintings

 In this series of paintings, Boucher focuses on imagined/remembered landscapes, done in acrylic on canvas.
 In the warmer months, she paints with oils on location (plein air).
 Boucher has been painting since childhood, and for over 25 years has sold her artwork at galleries and at juried outdoor art festivals.
 She thanks you for taking the time to view her work!
-This exhibition runs through June 2024.

 Current Exhibition (expand/collapse)